omixxxer/TFM/README.md

     export ROS_DOMAIN_ID=24  # o 25, 26, 27
     ros2 topic hz /scan

 The displayed average rate should be around 10.9 Hz.

-Visualize the pose of the robot and the Lidar scan from a laptop terminal:

-Download the tb2.rviz configuration file and execute the commands in a laptop terminal:

-    source /opt/ros/humble/setup.bash
-    export ROS_DOMAIN_ID=24  # o 25, 26, 27
-    rviz2 -d Descargas/tb2.rviz

 Run the ROS Camera node: